 3) ShotSpotter- Technology has not only advanced in terms of communications for public safety officials, but also in terms of equipment to help officers locate and apprehend suspects.
 This week we’ve seen a few arrests made with ShotSpotter, a system of sensors that can detect when a gunshot is fired.
 With this technology, it is able to alert officers via PSAPS, and aid the officer in the arrest of the suspect.
 Read how ShotSpotter lead to the gun and suspect of a shooting in Milwaukee.

 4) Mobile Responder- An app on an officer’s phone that “field personnel can send and receive accurate, real-time information wherever they go, inside or outside of vehicles or on foot patrol, motorcycle, bicycle, horseback, and more.”
 New Zealand is the first to test out this new app, noting that it allows an officer to stay connected and send information back to the dispatcher without needing access to a console in a car, or even internet access for that matter.
-Learn how New Zealand is utilizing this new technology in this video.

 5) Facial recognition- St. Louis is the test dummy for the implementation of a facial recognition security measure for anyone entering the Carnahan Courthouse.
 Unlike the previously trialed techniques, this one will be more targeted.
 Photos of any ‘known’ threats by a person will be added into the database to compare features of those entering the building.
 See the pros and cons of this technology on the St. Louis Post-Dispatch’s article.